devcontainers/templates/README.md

 A **development container** is a running [Docker](https://www.docker.com) container with a well-defined tool/runtime stack and its prerequisites.
 It allows you to use a container as a full-featured development environment which can be used to run an application, to separate tools, libraries, or runtimes needed for working with a codebase, and to aid in continuous integration and testing.

 This repository contains a set of **dev container templates** which are source files packaged together that encode configuration for a complete development environment.
-A 'template' can be used in a new or existing project, and a [supporting tool](https://containers.dev/supporting) will use the configuration from the Template to build a development container.
+A template can be used in a new or existing project, and a [supporting tool](https://containers.dev/supporting) will use the configuration from the template to build a development container.

 ⚠️ Development container 'templates' are a [**proposed**](https://github.com/devcontainers/spec/blob/main/proposals/devcontainer-templates.md) addition to the